-- Medicines was managed safely by appropriately trained staff. - Medication was administered in conjunction with guidance and instructions; medication administration records (MARs) were appropriately completed by both staff and the person.
+- Medicines continued to be managed safely by appropriately trained staff. - Medication was administered in conjunction with guidance and instructions; medication administration records (MARs) were appropriately completed by both staff and the person.
 Protocols for administering 'when required' medication were place. - Routine medication audits were completed.